Skip to content

 cut away backing

-As a beginner, it's best to stock up on small rolls of several different backings until you figure out what works best for you.
-Many suppliers, such as AllStitch offer backing swatch cards you can purchase that give you the chance to see and feel the different types of embroidery backings offered.
+As a beginner, it's best to stock up on small rolls or packs of several different backings until you figure out what works best for you.

 Embroidery Thread